rudderlabs/rudderstack-docs/destinations/pipedrive.md

 ## Getting Started

-Before configuring your source and destination on the RudderStack, please check whether the platform you are sending the events from is supported.
-Please refer the following table to do so:
+Before configuring your source and destination on the RudderStack, please check the supported connection modes by referring to the following table:

 | **Connection Mode** | **Web** | **Mobile** | **Server** |
 | :--- | :--- | :--- | :--- |